FREE Labor Law Penalties by Company Size Chart

 Please contact the Kentucky Department of Labor for more information.

-Louisiana generally does not require private employers to provide employees meal or rest breaks, except as follows:
+Louisiana generally does not require private employers to provide employees meal or rest breaks.

 Meal & Rest Breaks in Maine (ME)